 a burning pain that might be continuous or happen while you’re breastfeeding

 nipple discharge that's white or contains traces of blood

 - flu-like symptoms, for example feeling tired and achy, and having a fever and chills.

 What causes mastitis?

-In some cases, this build-up of milk can become infected with bacteria.
+- In some cases, a large breastmilk supply can cause an imbalance in the breastmilk causing the growth of harmful bacteria.
 This is called infective mastitis and you might need antibiotics to treat it.

 Continuing to breastfeed with mastitis